Magnetization induced skyrmion dynamics of a spin-orbit-coupled spinor condensate under sinusoidally varying magnetic field: Introduction

+The SO-coupled spinor gas offers a unique opportunity to study topological excitations with spin textures in a controlled environment.
 One of the most fascinating outcomes of introducing SOC in spin-1 BECs is the emergence of skyrmion spin textures \cite{Ueda_2014, zhang_manipulation_2018}.
 Skyrmions are topologically protected spin configurations that resemble spin vortices \cite{kato_twisted_2016}, stabilized by the interplay of SOC and atomic interactions.
-These textures present a unique opportunity to study topological excitations in a controlled environment.
 Investigating skyrmion textures enhances our understanding of topological phases of matter and quantum vortices \cite{choi_observation_2012}, with potential applications in quantum computing \cite{Smith_crossing_2022}, spintronics \cite{marrows_perspective_2021}, Spin Hall effect \cite{Chen_Skyrmion_2019, kimbell_challenges_2022}, and advanced materials \cite{Rana_Skyrmions_2023}.
 The study of skyrmions in SO-coupled spin-1 BECs underscores the profound implications of topological and spin-orbit phenomena in quantum fluids, paving the way for significant advancements in both theoretical and applied physics \cite{liu_spin_orbit_2012, Liu_bimeron_2024, zhu_spin_2020,choi_imprinting_2012, liu_composite_2020}.
 Moreover, the interaction of the SO-coupled BECs with the external magnetic field yields the local spin texture of the system \cite{anderson_magnetically_2013, yang_topological_2022, yang_dynamics_2022}.
 Recent studies indicate that in-plane varying magnetic fields can be used to synthetically create non-Abelian gauge fields, which may lead to exotic phenomena in spin-1 BECs such as skyrmion lattice formation as discussed in \cite{saboo_sinusoidal_2024}.

+In the present work, we investigate the dynamics of a spin-orbit-coupled spin-1 Bose-Einstein condensate confined in a quasi-2D harmonic trap and subjected to a sinusoidally varying magnetic field along the $x$-direction.
+The study focuses on the system's dynamical response, highlighting how the magnetization of the prepared state influences angular momentum transfer mechanisms.
+Freely evolving magnetization showcases the Einstein-de Haas effect, while fixed magnetization drives orbital angular momentum exchange between canonical and spin-orbit dependent contributions, leading to distinct skyrmion chain oscillations.
+We further investigate the spin-spin correlations for both cases of spin texture dynamics.